Mr-Malomz/fiber-cloudinary-api/README.md

-# gin-mongo-api
+# fiber-cloudinary-api

 Robust media upload with Golang and Cloudinary - Fiber Version

-This repository shows the source code for building a robust media upload using the Gin-gonic framework and Cloudinary.
+This repository shows the source code for building a robust media upload using the Fiber framework and Cloudinary.

 Article Link